 Medical Staff Credential Verification: Blockchain technology is used to track medical goods.
 Similarly, it can also track the experience of medical professionals.
 In this, the trusted medical institution can log the credentials of their staff which helps to streamline the hiring process for medical professionals or healthcare organizations.

-It is an excellent opportunity for medical institutions, healthcare providers to monetize their existing credentials data on past and existing teams.
+It is an excellent opportunity for medical institutions, and healthcare providers to monetize their existing credentials data on past and existing teams.
 Healthcare organizations can get faster credentialing during the hiring process.

 Enhanced Collaboration: The success of any healthcare initiative depends on the people, such as third parties, researchers, and professionals.
 Blockchain technology increases the collaboration among these participants with the help of ledger technology.
-This technology can help the participants to provide deep insights and do a group research.
+This technology can help the participants to provide deep insights and do group research.

-Why Should Blockchain be Incorporated in Healthcare?
+Why Should Blockchain be Incorporated into Healthcare?

 One of the biggest reasons to use blockchain technology in healthcare is the lack of a central administrator.
 The database consists of several bits and bytes, and if they are stored in the physical memory of a system, anyone can easily corrupt the data which has access to that system.